About Backup Copy

 With backup copy, you can create several instances of the same backup file and copy them to secondary (target) backup repositories for long-term storage.
-Target backup repositories can be located in the same site as the source backup repository, or can be deployed offsite.
-The backup copy file has the same format as the primary backup, so you can restore necessary VM data directly from it in case of a disaster.
+Target backup repositories can be located in the same site as the source backup repository or can be deployed off-site.
+The backup copy file has the same format as the primary backup, so you can restore necessary data directly from it in case of a disaster.

-When the backup copying process starts, Veeam Backup & Replication accesses VM backup files on the source backup repository, retrieves data blocks for a specific VM from the backup file, copies them to the target backup repository, and composes copied blocks into a backup file on the target backup repository.
-The backup copying process does not affect virtual infrastructure resources, does not require creation of additional VM checkpoints and does not produce load on VMs whose backups are copied.
+When the backup copying process starts, Veeam Backup & Replication accesses backup files in the source backup repository, retrieves data blocks for a specific machine from the backup file, copies them to the target backup repository, and composes copied blocks into a backup file in the target backup repository.
+The backup copying process does not affect virtual and physical infrastructure resources, does not require creation of additional VM checkpoints or VSS snapshots and does not produce load on machines whose backups are copied.